FarestR06/getting-over-it/README.md

-# getting-over-it
+# Getting Over It (but in minecraft)
-Data Pack to rage to
+A quick and dirty recreation of everyone's favorite rage game!